Skip to content

 • Mentorship: Each site is staffed by caring coaches who serve as mentors that are invested in the successful development of each child.
 Mentors stress the importance of doing well in school and avoiding negative influences such as drugs, alcohol, and violence.

 • Nutrition: Staff delivers nutrition education from the SFS curriculum which was developed in accordance with the CDC’s healthy eating module.
-Staff also teaches the importance of making healthy lifestyle choices and maintaining healthy eating habits.
+Staff also teach the importance of making healthy lifestyle choices and maintaining healthy eating habits.

 • Family Engagement: SFS strives to turn parents and family members into advocates who reinforce the program’s teachings by applying them in their homes.
 Family members are provided with information on nutrition, health, and public services that will aid them in their pursuit of a healthier lifestyle.